Organisation of the Polish Nation – Polish League: Euroscepticism

 Ever since its founding, the party was opposed to Polish membership in the European Union and campaigned for the 'No' vote in the 2003 Polish European Union membership referendum.
 The party continued to oppose Poland being a part of the Union after the referendum passed as well, arguing that the EU is dominated by Germany and renders Poland an inferior member that is subject to economic domination and exploitation by wealthier members.
 The ONP-LP decried, amongst others, the "theft of national assets" that it considered a consequence of joining the EU.

-The party argues that international organisations such as the European Union seek to undermine the sovereignty of its member states, and that instead of serving the good of nations, they make their members dependent on their will.
+The party argued that international organisations such as the European Union seek to undermine the sovereignty of its member states, and that instead of serving the good of nations, they make their members dependent on their will.
 The ONP-LP claimed that Poland has become a "market of cheap labour" in the EU, as well as "a slum of Europe and a laundry for dirty money".
-Additionally, the party believes that the EU stifles domestic production of its member states because of the increased exports.
-As an alternative to the EU, the ONP-LP promotes a policy of neutrality where Poland would seek good relations with both the Western countries as well as Eastern ones like China and Russia, instead of aligning itself with the interests of a single bloc.
+Additionally, the party believed that the EU stifles domestic production of its member states because of the increased exports.
+As an alternative to the EU, the ONP-LP proposed a policy of neutrality where Poland would seek good relations with both the Western countries as well as Eastern ones like China and Russia, instead of aligning itself with the interests of a single bloc.